Skip to main content

 STUDENTS IN CREDIT COURSES

-In fall 2023 there were 17,780 students enrolled in credit programs at Montgomery College—the largest credit enrollment of any community college in Maryland, and the largest undergraduate enrollment among all colleges and universities in Maryland.
+In fall 2024 there were 18,835 students enrolled in credit programs at Montgomery College—the largest credit enrollment of any community college in Maryland, and the largest undergraduate enrollment among all colleges and universities in Maryland.
 Montgomery College is a popular choice among local residents, as approximately 60 percent of Montgomery County public high school graduates who stay in-state for college choose to attend Montgomery College.
 The College also has great international appeal, as approximately 150 countries are represented in Montgomery College’s diverse student body.
 See the Office of Institutional Research & Effectivenessnew window web site fore more information.

 STUDENTS IN NONCREDIT COURSES

-The College’s Workforce Development & Continuing Education (WD&CE) programs are offered year-round at campus, community, and business locations.
+The College’s Workforce Development & Continuing Education (WDCE) programs are offered year-round at campus, community, and business locations.
 Courses are not conducted on a “semester” basis, so enrollments are reported by month or by academic year.
-During Fiscal Year 2023, WD&CE had an enrollment of 17,780.
+During Fiscal Year 2023, WDCE had an enrollment of 17,780.
 See the Office of Institutional Research & Effectivenessnew window web site fore more information.

 Montgomery College Board of Trustees